-In the FRAX and the FRAX+SR-GM conditions, teachers and students refer to intervention as Super Solvers (3rd grade-revised); Fuchs et al., 2017).
-For more information on lesson activities, see Supplemental File Figure 2 (for FRAX content) and Supplemental File Figure 3 (for SR-GM content).
-To replicate or implement FRAX or the SR-GM component, obtain a copy of the Super Solvers-3rd grade manual, with all lessons and materials, contact the first author or go to https://frg.vkcsites.org/.
+In the FRAX and the FRAX+SR-GM conditions, teachers and students refer to the intervention as Super Solvers-Third Grade-Revised (Fuchs, Malone et al., 2019).
+For more information on lesson activities, see Supplemental Figure 2 (for FRAX content) and Supplemental Figure 3 (for SR-GM content) online.
+To replicate or implement FRAX or the SR-GM component or to obtain a copy of the Super Solvers-Third Grade manual, with all lessons and materials, contact the first author or go to https://frg.vkcsites.org/.

 Intervention includes three 35-min sessions per week for 13 weeks.
 In the present study, it was delivered to pairs of students.
-The FRAX+SR-GM condition differs from the FRAX condition, in that SR-GM students receive lessons on SR-GM lessons, principles that are systematically invoked during the FRAX content.
-The SR-GM content takes 4-9 min per session.
-In the present study, instructional time between the two intervention conditions was held constant by providing FRAX students more time for independent practice and, beginning Lesson 22, extra WPs.
-See Introduction for overview of the intervention's structured, systematic instructional design guiding FRAX and SR-GM lessons.
+The FRAX+SR-GM condition differs from the FRAX condition in that SR-GM students receive lessons on SR-GM lessons, principles that are systematically invoked during the FRAX content.
+The SR-GM content takes 4 to 9 min per session.
+In the present study, instructional time between the two intervention conditions was held constant by providing FRAX students more time for independent practice and, beginning with Lesson 22, extra WPs.
+See the introduction for an overview of the intervention's structured, systematic instructional design guiding FRAX and SR-GM lessons.

-The focus in FRAX is fraction magnitude (FM), with comparing, ordering, and placing fractions on number lines, all which involve proficiency with fraction equivalencies, as well as word problems (WPs) to contextualize fractions as number in everyday contexts.
-WP instruction, which is schema based (Fuchs et al., 2016; Wang et al., 2019), focuses on compare fraction WPs and change fraction WPs (see Measures for definitions and examples of WP types).
+The focus in FRAX is fraction magnitude, with comparing, ordering, and placing fractions on number lines, all which involve proficiency with fraction equivalencies, as well as WPs to contextualize fractions as number in everyday contexts.
+WP instruction, which is schema based (Fuchs, Malone, et al., 2016; Wang et al., 2019), focuses on compare fraction WPs and change fraction WPs (see Measures for definitions and examples of WP types).
 Each 35-min lesson includes up to five activities: Multi-Minute (1-2 min), Problem Quest (7-12 min), Fraction Action (10-18 min), Fraction Flash (2-3 min), and Power Practice (5-7 min).

 During Multi-Minute (Weeks 1-13), students practice whole-number multiplication and learn strategies for solving basic facts (1s through 10s).
-This relies heavily on skip-counting practice with the assistance of a skip-counting mat.
+This relies heavily on skipcounting practice with the assistance of a skip-counting mat.
 In Week 7, tutors introduce Multi-Minute Flash, which lasts through Lesson 39.
-With Multi-Minute Flash, tutors present multiplication facts; students alternate with their partner to provide as many correct responses as possible in 1 min; when an error occurs, the tutor requires the student to use skip-counting to derive the correct response before the next card is revealed.
+With Multi-Minute Flash, tutors present multiplication facts, and students alternate with their partner to provide as many correct responses as possible in 1 min; when an error occurs, the tutor requires the student to use skip-counting to derive the correct response before the next card is revealed.
 To discourage careless responding, the timer continues to run.
 Pairs try to beat their previous session's score.

-Fraction Action (Weeks 1-13) addresses FM.
-In Weeks 1-8, students extend prior partwhole and equal-sharing understanding.
+Fraction Action (Weeks 1-13) addresses fraction magnitude.
+In Weeks 1 through 8, students extend prior part-whole and equal-sharing understanding.
 Foundational lessons have a strong emphasis on fraction vocabulary.
-Activities include comparing, ordering, and placing fractions on number lines, while finding equivalencies.
+Activities include comparing, ordering, and placing fractions on number lines while finding equivalencies.
 Throughout all lessons, fraction tiles, fraction circles, and number lines are used to introduce and review concepts throughout the program.
-Instruction is supported via strategies presented on the Compare Card, and guided problem-solving for the compare, order, and number line FM problem types.
-The Compare Card is faded as quickly as possible.
+Instruction is supported via strategies presented on the compare card, and guided problem solving for the compare, order, and number-line fraction magnitude problem types.
+The compare card is faded as quickly as possible.